 The Rockingham Planning Commission maintains active Facebook and Twitter accounts as avenues for both disseminating information on planning commission and MPO activities, as well as related events from partner agencies.
 They are also an opportunity for soliciting public feedback.
-The RPC Facebook account has 119 follower, and staff post to the account typically 2-5 times per week.
-The RPC Twitter account has approximately 220 followers, and staff post information with similar frequency as the agency Facebook account.
+The RPC Facebook and Twitter accounts each have over 300 followers, and staff post to them typically 2-5 times per week.